Day of the Dead Activities

 - Picture descriptions – comparing and contrasting Day of the Dead with Halloween or with All Saint´s Day (B2+ level)

-- Class discussions on their opinions of celebrating life as opposed to fearing or mourning death
+- Class discussions (or debates) on their opinions of celebrating life as opposed to fearing or mourning death

 - Using videos of Día de los Muertos celebrations as listening activities (gap fill, questions answer, etc).
 There are tons of resources on youtube and below!